gasduster99/sppComp/try1/try1_2.md

 landed in a given market category (Sen 1984, Crone 1995, Tsou et al. 2015).
-These species composition data are used to partition the weight of landed catch in a market category across species, a process commonly referred to as “catch expansion” (Pearson and Almany, 1995).
+These species composition data are used to partition the weight of landed catch in a market category across species, a process commonly referred to as catch expansion (Pearson and Almany, 1995).
 To calculate total landings for a single species, the expanded catch is summed across all market categories in which the species was landed.